 Comparing Transit Vans: Ford vs. Lightning

-Ford’s E-Transit is coming.
-How does it compare?
+Ford’s E-Transit: how does it compare?

 In general, the products do not overlap in the marketplace.
-Ford’s E-Transit is a US Class 2 product, which has a lower gross weight limit than Lightning’s Class 3, which is based on Ford’s T350HD platform.
+Ford’s E-Transit is a US GVWR Class 2 product, which has a lower gross weight limit than Lightning’s Class 3, which is based on Ford’s T350HD platform.
 Ford has not stated any intention to produce an electric version of the T350HD.
 In addition, Ford’s electric E-Transit will be available as a cargo van or in chassis cab and cutaway versions, but not as a passenger vehicle.
-The Lightning Electric Transit is available now as a passenger van or a cargo van.
+The Lightning ZEV3 Transit is available now as a passenger van or a cargo van.

-|Ford E-Transit||Lightning eMotors Transit 350HD|
+|Ford E-Transit||Lightning ZEV3 Transit 350HD|

 |US GVWR Class 2||✓||Not planned|

 |US GVWR Class 3||No stated plan||✓|

 11,000 lbs (cargo van)